tarekab-87/Google-Data-Analytics-Professional-Certificate-Capstone-Projects/Case Study 2 _ BellaBeat/README.md

 **Date: 05/01/2025**

-## 📝 Introductoin ##
+## 📝 Introduction ##

 Bellabeat is a high-tech company specializing in health-focused smart products designed for women.
 These products collect valuable data on activity, sleep, stress, and reproductive health, empowering women with insights to better understand their health and habits.

-As part of the capstone project for the Google Data Analytics Professional Certificate, this case study aims to address the business question: ***"How are consumers using Bellabeat smart devices?"*** To gain meaningful insights, the project will analyze fitness data from smart devices while following the steps of the data analysis process: ***Ask, Prepare, Process, Analyze, Share,*** and ***Act***.
+As part of the capstone project for the Google Data Analytics Professional Certificate, this case study aims to address the business question: ***"How are consumers using Bellabeat smart devices?"***.
+To gain meaningful insights, the project will analyze fitness data from smart devices while following the steps of the data analysis process: ***Ask, Prepare, Process, Analyze, Share,*** and ***Act***.

 ## Background ##